Mat Marucci

-Mathew "Mat" Roger Marucci III (born July 2, 1945) is an American jazz drummer, composer, author, educator and clinician.
+Mathew Roger Marucci III (born July 2, 1945) is an American jazz drummer, composer, author, educator and clinician.
 He has numerous critically acclaimed recordings as leader, and his performing credits include: Jimmy Smith, Kenny Burrell, James Moody, Eddie Harris, Buddy DeFranco, Les McCann, Pharoah Sanders, John Tchicai and others.

 Early life and education

 Marucci was born in Rome, New York, into a musical family with professional histories on both sides.
 His sister, Mena Marucci Colella, was a concert pianist.
 His brother, Ed Marucci, was a professional trumpeter.
 Marucci was classically trained on the piano and switched to drums at the age of 19.

-After graduating high school from St. Aloysius Academy in 1963, Marucci studied drums with Dick Howard in Auburn, New York, from 1964–1965.
+After graduating high school from St. Aloysius Academy in 1963, Marucci studied drums with Dick Howard in Auburn, New York, from 1964 to 1965.
 At Auburn Community College, he received a degree in business management in 1965.
 Marucci relocated to the west coast in 1969.
 Attending Sacramento City College, he received his associate degree in music, in 1973.

 Marucci has lived between New York City, Los Angeles and Sacramento since attending college.